awensaunders/awensaunders.github.io/_posts/2016-05-25-HDMI-Audio-EDID.md

 ### Using the New EDID

 EDID is usually stored in an EEPROM that is directly connected to the I<sup>2</sup>C bus of the source device via pins 16 and 17 of the HDMI cable.
-I originally planned to attach a new EEPROM (specifically [this](http://www.microchip.com/wwwproducts/en/24LCS22A)) to the HDMI cable with my new EDID flashed to it.
+I originally planned to attach a new EEPROM (specifically [this](http://www.microchip.com/wwwproducts/en/24LCS22A)) to the HDMI cable with my custom EDID flashed to it.
 As it turned out, that ended up being unnecessary.
 Upon reading the [service manual](http://www.optoma.co.uk/optomatechnical/sharing/HD20/Service%20Manuals/HD20_HD200X_HD2200_HD20LV_HD21_HD23%20Service%20manual%20v7.0.pdf) for my projector, I surmised that the EEPROM in the projector was not write-protected.
 After enabling support for userland I<sup>2</sup>C with `modprobe i2c-dev` and installing the `i2c-tools` package, I identified that the DDC on my laptop was on I<sup>2</sup>C bus 3 (it will always be at address `0x50`).
 I used the `i2cdump 3 0x50` command to dump the EDID onto my Linux laptop to verify its integrity.
-After a bit of experimentation, I was able to put together a simplistic Python script to write my new EDID to my projector.
+It is important to make sure not to write to any address other than `0x50` on the I<sup>2</sup>C bus (and to make sure you are using the correct bus), because it is possible to seriously damage a computer by writing an EDID to the EEPROMs on your RAM sticks.
+After a bit of experimentation, I was able to put together a simplistic Python script to write the new EDID to my projector.

     #!/usr/bin/env python3